wjsutton/tableau-mcp-experimental/CONTRIBUTING.md

 to do this once to work on any of Salesforce's open source projects.

 Complete your CLA here: <https://cla.salesforce.com/sign-cla>

-# Issues
-We use GitHub issues to track public bugs.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 # Code of Conduct
 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md).